|Monthly Tech-Tip |

 These are actually two different cone 6 base glazes to which I add a black stain.
 I trust them because I formulated and perfected them myself: G2926B clear and GA6-B Alberta Slip base.
 They are durable, fit my clay bodies, melt well yet can host a stain without loss of gloss.
 I even know the chemistry, both have plenty of SiO2 and Al2O3, that is a hallmark of durability.
 I fired these using the PLC6DS schedule.
 I add 5% black stain to the former and 4% to the latter, both yield a jet-black.
 The GA6-B requires ball milling.
 Stains are inherently much safer to use than raw metal oxide colorants because they are sintered as colorant/stabilizer blends.
 And much less is needed.
 Contrast that with raw metal oxides, it is common to find black recipes containing up to 15% of blends of nickel, cobalt, iron and manganese!
 At times the manganese alone can be 8% or more!
 So, I feel relatively safe using these coloured glazes on a surface that will be exposed to hot and acidic liquids.

-These were left overnight in vinegar and lemon juice.
-The top two are G3914A (GA6-B Alberta Slip base with 4% Mason 6600 black stain).
-Fired at cone 6.
-There is no sign of leaching (Drano and bleach likewise did not leach this).
-The bottom two are G2926B transparent with 10% manganese dioxide and 5% copper oxide added (also cone 6).
-G2926B is a proven base that does not show signs of leaching in any of the four liquids (containers lined with it were used for all tests).
-Not only was this not nearly as black, but the vinegar and lemon juice matted and blued it in an overnight soak (clearly visible on the top halves).
-Obviously, compared to raw metal oxides, a ceramic stain is a safer and much better way to produce a black functional surface.
+We tested susceptibility to leaching of a stained glaze (top two) and another colored with raw metal oxides (bottom two) using the GLLE test (they were left overnight in vinegar and lemon juice).
+The top two are G3914A (GA6-B Alberta Slip base with an addition of only 4% Mason 6600 black stain).
+There is no sign of leaching (Drano and bleach likewise did not affect it).
+The bottom two are G2926B transparent with 10% manganese dioxide and 5% copper oxide added (a common way to get black).
+The G2926B transparent base is proven, its surface shows no signs of gloss-loss in any testing we have done.
+But with manganese and copper added it is a very different story.
+Not only was this not nearly as black, but the vinegar and lemon juice matted and blued the top sections.
+Obviously, a ceramic stain added to the Alberta Slip GA6-B base is a far better way to make a leach-resistant black.
+Is it better than adding the black stain to G2926B?
+Yes, because far less is needed since the GA6-B base already has plenty of pigmentation.

 Are Your Glazes Food Safe or are They Leachable?